Table of Contents

 • Ensure that the meters are addressed.

-• Check that the Modbus settings are correctly configured (address, parity, baud rate).
+• Check that the Modbus parameters are correctly set (address, parity, baud rate).

-• Use a tester to ensure there is no intermittent connection on the bus between A, B, and GND.
+• Check with a tester that there are no loose connections on the bus between A, B, and GND.

 • Verify that all cables are properly connected and making contact.
-Sometimes, if the wire is poorly inserted, it may be clamped on the insulation and not making contact.
+Sometimes, if the wire is improperly inserted, it may be pinched against the insulation and not make contact.

-• To isolate the issue, disconnect the entire bus and connect the meters gradually, checking that they read one by one as you add them slowly.
+• To isolate the issue, disconnect the entire bus and connect the meters gradually, checking that they read one by one as you add them.

-• Ensure all meters are wired in series and not in a star configuration.
+• Ensure that all meters are wired in series and not in a star configuration.

 • Check that the RS485/USB adapter is not damaged.
-Verify that the correct adapter colors are being used (A=orange, B=yellow, GND=black).
+Verify that the correct color codes for RS485/USB adapters are used (A=orange, B=yellow, GND=black).

 If some meters are not being read:

-• Check that the circuit breaker is not tripped
+• Check that the circuit breaker is functioning.

-• Check that no wire on the bus is disconnected, taking the rest offline.
+• Ensure that a wire on the bus is not disconnected, which could disconnect the rest.

 • Check the bus address of the meter(s).